SpankChain/docs.spankpay.com/docs/v2-api-reference.md

 * [Webhook Callbacks](api-reference.md#webhook-callbacks)

 ### Enable Fiat Payments- come back to (WIP)
 SpankPay supports fiat payments through [Wyre](https://www.sendwyre.com/).
-Please reach out to our customer support team to have fiat payments enabled for your site (email [support@spankchain.com](url) and include your site URL in the email.)
-Then, enable fiat payments by passing the `fiatEnabled: true` option:
+SpankPay supports debit card fiat payments through [Wyre](https://www.sendwyre.com/).
+Wyre will charge the user's debit card for the amount of the invoice, plus their debit fee, then send the seller's account the invoiced amount in Ethereum.

+In order to enable debit (fiat) payments, your site must meet our criteria for whitelisting.
+If you believe your site matches our guidelines and wish to enable the feature, please reach out to [support@spankchain.com](mailto:support@spankchain.com) with the email address registered to your SpankPay account, the domain you wish to whitelist, and your geographic location.
+Once you have been whitelisted, the only thing left to do is enable fiat payments by passing the `fiatEnabled: true` option in your JS method call:

 ```javascript
 spankpay.show({